Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 Geologist licenses expire on September 30 of even years (e.g., 2020, 2022).

 A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
 This notice will explain how to access your online renewal application in DELPROS, our online portal.
 To complete the online renewal application, you must log in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

 If you do not complete renewal before the expiration date, your license will expire.
 It is illegal to practice geology in Delaware while your license is expired.

 If you fail to renew by the end of the three-month period, your license will terminate.
-To resume practicing in Delaware after termination, you must reapply for licensure by examination or reciprocity.
+To resume practicing in Delaware after termination, you must reapply in DELPROS as a new applicant.